-OVERVIEW: The American Psychological Foundation (APF) supports research into the connection between behavior and health, on the reduction of social stigma around mental health, fostering understanding, preventing violence, and on long-term mental health needs after a disaster has occurred.
+OVERVIEW: The American Psychological Foundation (APF) supports research into connections between behavior and health.
+It also funds research on the reduction of social stigma around mental health, fostering understanding, preventing violence, and on long-term mental health needs after a disaster has occurred.

-IP TAKE: APF's application procedures are unclear, so it’s a good idea for grantseekers to contact the foundation prior to submitting an application or proposal.
+IP TAKE: APF's application procedures are unclear, so it is a good idea for grant seekers to contact the foundation prior to submitting an application or proposal.

 It also offers a large number of grants for graduate students, from $1,000 up to $10,000, for students of psychology, pyschopharmacology, and even public policy, for research and conference travel.
 APF also offers Visionary Grants of up to $20,000 to projects and programs that “use psychology to solve social problems.”
 This is available to graduate students and early career researchers alike.

-APF isn’t completely clear on its application procedures, but it looks as though the foundation announces various requests for proposals throughout the year, which have their own assigned deadlines.
+APF’s application procedures are unclear, but it looks as though the foundation announces various requests for proposals throughout the year, which have their own assigned deadlines.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)